azfullstack2258/react-native-posts/README.md

     components.
 Jest is installed in the Expo project and can be run from the `native/` folder with `yarn test`.

-The post body is formatted as Markdown and the rendered page should use the formatted Markdown.
+The post body is formatted as Markdown and the post screen should use the formatted Markdown.

 Environment